 Of course we can change the world!

 Here you will find some information about what we work with, how we work, and how we run the organization.
-If you are looking to start a Changemaker group in your country, want to learn more about us, or want to cooperate with us, please contact the contact person of the International Committee, email@example.com.
+If you are looking to start a Changemaker group in your country, want to learn more about us, or want to cooperate with us, check out the guidelines and application form at the bottom of this article or contact the contact person of the International Committee, email@example.com.